 The Dell U2723QE monitor sits in a sweet spot for many professionals who need to maximize their workflow and office space.

 The monitor comes with Low Blue Light output and offers full UHD 3840 x 2160 at 60Hz resolution with HDR support, multiple display connections, and a plethora of blazing fast USB 3.2 Gen2 (10Gb/s) ports in addition to an RJ45 network port and audio output port in a single, well thought out design.
+While not exclusively a designer's machine, it does perform well if you're looking for the best monitor for photo editing, video editing, and digital design work.

 Additionally, the monitor provides an incredible range of positioning options that will help meet various ergonomic and mounting requirements.
 If you’re in a Dell environment, you may have even more options to optimize your setup and workflow.